MaximumFluff/Mobile-Programming-Project/README.md

 ### For Android users

-this .APK file can be installed onto your device (note, you will need to enable externally installing apps)
+APK file for Android users can be found under "releases"

 ### For iOS users